Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Aerial Coastline Imagery Dataset

 Learning to generate long sequences requires real image sequences for training.
 Many existing datasets for view synthesis do not use sequences, but only a set of views from slightly different camera positions.
 Those that do have sequences are limited in length: RealEstate10K, for example, has primarily indoor scenes with limited camera movement \cite{zhou:2018:stereo}.
-To obtain long sequences with a moving camera and few dynamic objects, we turn to aerial footage of beautiful nature scenes that are available on the Internet.
-Nature scenes are a good starting point for attempting our challenging problem, as GANs have shown promising results on nature textures \cite{shaham2019singan,shocher2018ingan}.
-We collected 765 videos using keywords such as `coastal' and `aerial footage', and processed these videos with SLAM and structure-from-motion following the approach of Zhou \etal\ \cite{zhou:2018:stereo}, yielding over 13,000 sequences with a total of 2.1 million frames.
-We make the list of videos and the SfM camera trajectories available.
+To obtain long sequences with a moving camera and few dynamic objects, we turn to aerial footage of beautiful nature scenes available on the Internet.
+Nature scenes are a good starting point for our challenging problem, as GANs have shown promising results on nature textures \cite{shaham2019singan,shocher2018ingan}.
+We collected 891 videos using keywords such as `coastal' and `aerial footage', and processed these videos with SLAM and structure from motion following the approach of Zhou \etal\ \cite{zhou:2018:stereo}, yielding over 13,000 sequences with a total of 2.1 million frames.
+We have released the list of videos and SfM camera trajectories.
 See \citefig{fig:dataset} for an illustrative example of our SfM pipeline running on a coastline video.

-\para{Disparity} We use the off-the-shelf MiDaS single-view depth prediction method~\cite{lasinger:2019:depth_3d} to obtain disparity maps for every frame.
+To obtain disparity maps for every frame, we use the off-the-shelf MiDaS single-view depth prediction method~\cite{ranftl:2020:towards}.
 We find that MiDaS is quite robust and produces sufficiently accurate disparity maps for our method.
 Because MiDaS disparity is only predicted up to scale and shift, it must first be rescaled to match our data.
 To achieve this, we use the sparse point-cloud computed for each scene during structure from motion.
-For each frame we consider only the points that were tracked in that frame, and apply least-squares to compute the optimal scale and shift which minimize the disparity error on these points.
-We apply this scale and shift to the MiDaS output to obtain disparity maps $\{D_i\}$ which are scale-consistent with the SfM camera trajectories $\{P_i\}$ for each sequence.
+For each frame we consider only the points that were tracked in that frame, and use least-squares to compute the scale and shift that minimize the disparity error on these points.
+We apply this scale and shift to the MiDaS output to obtain disparity maps $(D_i)$ that are scale-consistent with the SfM camera trajectories $(P_i)$ for each sequence.